ywang0/Udacity-SDCND-t2/CarND-Unscented-Kalman-Filter-Project/README.md

 For consecutive runs, remember to exit (`ctrl-c`) the program to refresh RMSE values, and click `Restart` button on the simulator.

-Check this [notebook](../UKF_visualization.ipynb) for the filter performance visualization.
+Check `UKF_visualization.ipynb` for the filter performance visualization.

 ### Compare performance: UKF with CTRV (Constant Turn Rate Velocity) model v.s.
 [EKF with constant velocity model](https://github.com/ywang0/Udacity-SDCND-t2/tree/master/CarND-Extended-Kalman-Filter-Project)